Kanuikapono Public Charter School

 Parent(s)/Guardian(s) and Families

-RE: NOTICE OF PROSPECT OF RECONSTITUTION OF KANUIKAPONO PUBLIC CHARTER SCHOOL GOVERNING BOARD
+RE: UPDATE - RECONSTITUTION OF KANUIKAPONO PUBLIC CHARTER SCHOOL GOVERNING BOARD

 Aloha kākou, parents and families of Kanuikapono Public Charter School students: